hf-monteiro/aws-ec2-simple/README.md

 * Create 2 S3 Buckets, one for storing all the conf/installation scripts *(example name:example-app-files)* and a second bucket for the Terraform state files *(example name: example-app-tfstate)*
 * To have or create a VPC with at least 3 subnets (on different AZ's) where the resources are going to be created.
 * Create key pairs on AWS to access via RDP to the Windows EC2 instances.
-* Install terraform in the machines that will execute. *(Ref: https://learn.hashicorp.com/tutorials/terraform/install-cli)*
+* [Install](https://learn.hashicorp.com/tutorials/terraform/install-cli) terraform in the machines that will execute.
-* Install terragrunt in the machines that will execute. *(Ref: https://terragrunt.gruntwork.io/docs/getting-started/install/)*
+* [Install](https://terragrunt.gruntwork.io/docs/getting-started/install/) terragrunt in the machines that will execute.
-* Install AWS CLI. *(Ref:https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)* in the machines that will execute.
+* [Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) AWS CLI in the machines that will execute.
 * To have or create a IAM user with admin permissions to create and manage the AWS resources.
 # How to create example Infrastructure
 ## AWS example variables and parameters